prasannavl/mchain/README.md

 ## Why return errors along with the handler?

+See `fileserver` in the related section for a real-life example.
-Consider a similar middleware setup to above example
+Consider a similar middleware setup to above example,

 With `net/http` middleware chain: